 Overcoming Social Anxiety

 Did you know that public speaking is the #1 fear?
-It's normal to feel nervous about speaking in public, and everyone's probably felt self-conscious in a social situation before.
 If you have social anxiety, it can help to know that it's a feeling that many people have experienced.
-When you have social anxiety, you might also know that social anxiety goes deeper than that.
+But you probably also know it goes deeper than that.
 With social anxiety, the fear of negative evaluation, embarrassment, or rejection is intense, and you might try to avoid these situations at all costs.
-And if you can't avoid the situation, you may get through it with so much distress that you may believe you'll never overcome it.

 Even though it can feel insurmountable, you can overcome social anxiety and reclaim your life!